tarwn/lessthandot-hugo/blogs/content/posts/2013-01-22-database-design-for-performance.md

 Figure 6 – Buffer review after tuning

-This plan isn’t bad and will perform fairly well under normal conditions.
-Let’s compare this to the same procedure and the plan that is generated based on the design of the normalized tables.
+This plan isn't bad and will perform fairly well under normal conditions.
+Let's compare this to the same procedure and the plan that is generated based on the design of the normalized tables.

 sql
 CREATE PROCEDURE select_OrderDetailsByOrderNumv2 (@ordernum INT)